-The process of measuring and calculating your third-party cybersecurity risk appetite can be broken down into 3 steps.
+The process of measuring and calculating your third-party cybersecurity risk appetite can be broken down into three steps.

 Step 1: Identify all Regulatory Compliance Expectations

 The fines associated with regulatory non-compliance can have a significant impact on your bottom line, with some fines reaching as high as $7.5 million.
 Besides being aware of the relevant regulations in your industry, you need to be aware of the potential degree of non-compliance associated with each individual third-party risk control.

 Popular regulations governing third-party security risk exposure include: